vplesko/OrbLang/docs/examples/quick_examples_binarytree.md

 This example has a more complex macro definition called `makeBinTree`, used to construct a binary tree through more convenient syntax.

 Under the hood, a tree is a `std.One` value pointing to a `BinNode`.
-Using `std.One` makes it easy to allocate them, and they are automatically cleaned up after use.
+Using `std.One` makes it easy to allocate nodes, and automatically cleans up the tree after use.
 This cleans up the entire tree, including all direct and indirect children nodes.

 The macro uses various definitions from **base.orb** and **std/One.orb**. `make` is used to initialize `BinNode` and `std.makeOneWith` is used to allocate a copy of that value on the heap and return a `std.One` pointing to it. `base.isOfType` and `base.isEmptyRaw` help analyze user input.